ZZephyrS/python-scripts/README.md

 3) Cmocean is found also in Palettable (https://jiffyclub.github.io/palettable/), which contains different and very cool colormaps (I really like colorbrewer, from http://colorbrewer2.org).

-I usually install all the libraries using Anaconda:
+(For installing the libraries using Anaconda:

-e.g. Palettable:  conda install -c conda-forge palettable
+e.g. Palettable:  conda install -c conda-forge palettable  )